Intel-HLS/GenomicsSampleAPIs/docker/README.md

    ```
 1. Load data into the docker volume:
    **Note #1**: the data directory contains a tiledb_loader.json template that can be used to leverage the ENV variables that have been setup.
 Update any parameters if necessary.
-   **Note #2**: data files (callset_mapping, vid_mapping, and csv files) are expected to be under the data directory for the example run command shown below.
+   **Note #2**: data files (callset_mapping, vid_mapping, db.gz, and csv files) are expected to be under the data directory for the example run command shown below.
 If those files are located elsewhere please mount and update the load_data.sh accordingly.
    **Note #3**: callset_mapping files point to the csv with absolute paths.
 Make sure that the paths map correctly to the mapping in the run command below.

    ```shell